wangziqi2013/wangziqi2013.github.io/_posts/2019-08-05-Filter-Caching-for-Free.markdown

 cache alone often has a high hit rate).
 Whether or not the load request hits the store buffer, we always have to pay the energy and port contention for a fully associative probing into the buffer CAM.

+The paper therefore points out that, by treating the store buffer as a small, fully associative filter cache, we may achieve higher hit rate without fundamentally changing the functionality of the store buffer.
+On an ordinaly design, the store buffer is emptied as quickly as possible, usually right after the L1 is able to accept a new request, since the store buffer usually also shares storage with the store queue.
+If the store buffer remains full for an extended period of time, structural hazard may happen, which stalls the processor by preventing new store instructions from being inserted.